jsandmeyer/camaro-aftermarket-radio-aux-display-rp2350/README.md

 I spliced into the 5060 Low-Speed GMLAN cable, the GND line, and the red "accessory power" line between the Maestro RR unit and my aftermarket radio to power the circuit board.

-I used a non-crossover Molex Picoblade cable to connect the circuit board to the OLED display.
+I used a non-crossover Molex Picoblade cable (pre-assembled, Molex part number 0151340703) to connect the circuit board to the OLED display.
 I had to temporarily remove a retaining clip from the RPK5 trim to install the cable.
-I believe the cable included in the RPK5 is a crossover cable, **please do not use the included display cable for this project**.
+The cable included in the RPK5 is a crossover cable, **please do not use the included display cable for this project** since all the pins will be backwards.
+The connector on this project was designed to match the use of a longer cable from Molex; and was *not* based on the design in the trim kit.

-See my analysis of the various harness connector configurations in the `2014 camaro connectors.xlsx` file in this repository.
+See my analysis of the various harness connector configurations in the `resources/2014 camaro connectors.xlsx` file in this repository.